Ryan W. Ferguson: Personal life

 Soon after he was arrested, Ferguson began devoting his time to fitness and health and became a certified personal trainer.
 "I know you're innocent, but while you're in there, I can't protect you," his father told him four days after his arrest in 2004, "You have to do everything you can to make yourself stronger, faster, and smarter to survive."
 Ferguson began exercising and lifting weights while in prison.

 In April 2016, it was announced that Ferguson would host an MTV series entitled Unlocking the Truth, a serialized documentary following other cases of possible wrongful conviction.

-In 2022, Ferguson was a contestant on The Amazing Race 33 with his friend Dusty Harris.
-His team finished in 3rd Place.
+In 2022, Ferguson was a contestant on the 33rd season of The Amazing Race with his friend Dusty Harris.
+His team finished in third place.